packetstream/jekyll-now/_posts/2019-05-13-PacketStream's-New-Face.md

 title: PacketStream's New Face
 ---

-As PacketStream continues to grow from high customer demand, we figured it was time our website got a little upgrade.

 ![new_design](/images/post_content/new_design.png)

+PacketStream continues to grow from high customer demand so we figured it was time our website got a little upgrade.

 As the title mentions, the face of PacketStream’s website has changed completely.